 Click on the card titles or images to shop for specific cards on eBay.
 Linked sets in the descriptions go straight to product profiles.

-To compliment their lines of traditional baseball cards, Goudey also issued several series of photo cards that have been given the nickname "Wide Pen" because of the larger font used to sign the players names.
-Over the two years they were issued, there were several different designs produced, including Type 3 (on the left) and Type 5 (on the right), which vary in lettering font size, the photo dimensions used, and if the card has a white border or is full-bleed.
+To complement their lines of traditional baseball cards, Goudey also issued several series of photo cards that have been given the nickname "Wide Pen" because of the larger font used to sign the player's names.
+Over the two years they were issued, there were several different designs produced which vary in lettering font size, the photo dimensions used, and if the card has a white border or is full-bleed.

 While 1939 Play Ball was the beginning in the new era of trading cards, the set suffers slightly in popularity for its lack of colorized photography.
 The set is also notorious for including each player's full name on the reverse side of the card.
 However, Greenberg's name is listed as "Henry Greenberg" on his card when his true name was Hyman Benjamin Greenberg.
 To avoid anti-Semitism, Greenberg used the more Americanized "Henry" or the more common nickname of "Hank."